Newbeeer/pfgmpp/README.md

 ### Requirements

-- Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
-- 1+ high-end NVIDIA GPU for sampling and 8+ GPUs for training.
-We have done all testing and development using V100 and A100 GPUs.

-- 64-bit Python 3.8 and PyTorch 1.12.0 (or later).
-See [https://pytorch.org](https://pytorch.org/) for PyTorch install instructions.
 - Python libraries: See `environment.yml`for exact library dependencies.
 You can use the following commands with Miniconda3 to create and activate your Python environment:
   - `conda env create -f environment.yml -n edm`
   - `conda activate edm`